Loads a routine into the current routine buffer.

 The following Terminal example loads the routine ROUT, saved on disk:

-, InterSystems IRIS loads new lines of code that you enter from the current device, usually the keyboard until you terminate the code by entering a null line (that is, just press <Return>).
-This routine has no name until you save it with a subsequent ZSAVE
+If you omit routine, InterSystems IRIS loads new lines of code that you enter from the current device, usually the keyboard until you terminate the code by entering a null line (that is, just press <Return>).
+This routine has no name until you save it with a subsequent ZSAVE command.

 ZLOAD and Language Modes